 Places to Visit in Denmark

 For such a small country, Denmark has a lot to offer visitors, especially in and around the bustling, attractive city of Copenhagen.
-Putting aside all the obvious natural beauty for a moment though, what are the specific sights that all tourists should aim to see while in Denmark?
+Putting aside all the obvious natural beauty for a moment though, what the specific sites that all tourists should aim to see while in Denmark?